kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 - [Alternatives](#alternatives)
 <!-- /toc -->

 **Note:** This KEP does not target any release; SIG Docs follows a continuous release process for website content.

 ## Summary

 This KEP seeks consensus on how Kubernetes docs handle two types of content:

-1. Content from third-party providers
+1. Content from or about third-party providers ("third-party content")

+Minimize and eliminate third-party content except when necessary for Kubernetes to function in-tree.

 2. Content hosted on multiple sites ("dual-sourced content")

+Minimize and eliminate dual-sourced content except when necessary for Kubernetes to function in-tree.

+## Introduction

-Kubernetes documentation seeks to teach Kubernetes users about how Kubernetes works, how to use in-tree Kubernetes features, and how to build on top of Kubernetes infrastucture.
+Kubernetes documentation teaches Kubernetes users about how Kubernetes works, how to use in-tree Kubernetes features, and how to build on top of Kubernetes infrastucture.

 Feature docs are not a place for vendor pitches.
-Nevertheless, SIG Docs receives pull requests to place advertising-like content on the Kubernetes website.
+Nonetheless, SIG Docs sometimes receives pull requests to place advertising-like content on the Kubernetes website.
 Some PRs clearly do not belong in feature docs, but other instances are less clear.